 To trigger an event manually, you have to set no schedule in order to create an event that can only be triggered manually, but you’ll most likely select some kind of repeat option.

-This allows you to create events that trigger after a few minutes or up to an hour apart.
+- Hourly: This allows you to create events that trigger after a few minutes or up to an hour apart.
 As an example, you can create alternating Events by creating two events that run every 20 minutes and have one start 10 minutes after the hour.
 This schedule runs 24x7 by default but can be customized to skip certain days or only run during set times.

 Daily creates an event that repeats at the same time of day, once a day.
 This works well for opening/closing times, transitioning from breakfast to lunch times, and more.